RSparling/CSC-A-6-1/README.md

-This website is a mockup of a portfolio website.
-It includes 3 pages within in: Home/index, an "about me" page and a "contact" page.
+Website Contents:

+A website mock-up that is meant to depict a portfolio website.
+Webpages are located in ./Pages/ Included:
+- Home/Index page: Contains bulk of
+- About Page
+- Contact Page

+Style.css is used for formatting and is located in Styles/.

+Proof of Validation is located in ./Validation